How to Open a Restaurant

 - Tulsa Health Department (THD)

-- The conversion of an existing structure for use as a food service establishment; or
+- An existing structure is converted into a food establishment; or

 Plan reviews are also required to be submitted on mobile food establishments.